 – feed this tablespoon of starter with flour and water like below

 * you don’t have to waste time measuring water and flour, just get roughly about 1/2 cup flour and add water until it start to look like a porridge.
 Then mix the starter with this porridge and let ripe.

-This is how you fresh or feed your starter.
+This is how you refresh or feed your starter.
 Once your starter doubles/ripe, then you can use it in a recipe or use it to make another starter to be used in another recipe.
 You can measure out flour, water and starter according to the recipe at this stage.
 But if you are just refreshing the stater, you can be flexible and eyeball flour and water.

 It is always a good idea to refresh you starter before using it in a recipe.
 Depending on how long it has been in the refrigerator(neglected), you may want to consider feeding it once or twice.
-This way you can make sure the starter is super active and in it’s best form to be used in a recipe.
+This way you can make sure the starter is super active and is in it’s best form to be used in a recipe.
 A fed healthy starter is fast in action and hence you will have a decent bulk and proof in relatively shorter time.
 Also a healthy, fed starter yield products with less sour flavor.